ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 **There is a [special homing sequence for Vesuvio](Vesuvio-homing-sequence) because it doesn't quite work until ticket [5739](https://github.com/ISISComputingGroup/IBEX/issues/5739) is done**

+**There is a [special homing sequence for HRPD low temp sample changer](HRPD-homing-sequence) because it doesn't quite work until ticket [5739](https://github.com/ISISComputingGroup/IBEX/issues/5739) is done**

 ### Configuring axes
 When configuring a particular axis, an `axes.cmd` file is required in `C:\Instrument\Settings\config\[INSTMACHINE]\configurations\mclennan`.
 See the the [motion control](https://github.com/ISISComputingGroup/IBEX/wiki/Motion-Control) pages for additional details.
 It is often desirable to set up a number of axes depending which controller, and which axis is in use.
 There are specific environment variables set up to let you do this.
 The following example shows a stretching rig set up on `MOT0201` and a linear sample changer on `MOT0101`: